 All examples use the following sample data, which describes five fictitious wines: Yoyowine, Franvino, Noirette, Blanquito and Rozova as well as the grape varieties required to make these wines.
 The minimum required ruleset level in GraphDB is RDFS.

-The connector works at a lower level than the cluster synchronisation and thus it requires a transactional entity pool (to ensure entity IDs are consistent within the cluster).
+This release introduces support for the Solr GraphDB Connector in a GraphDB Cluster.
+As the connector works at a lower level than the cluster synchronisation, it requires a transactional entity pool (to ensure entity IDs are consistent within the cluster).
 The default entity pool is a non-transactional one.
 Please, refer to GraphDB-SE Entity Pool to enable a transactional entity pool.

 To create new Solr cores on the fly, you have to use the custom admin handler provided with the Solr Connector.
 These are the necessary steps: